Step 1: Acceptance of Official Rules

 #201, 10816A - 82 Avenue

 16. To be certified each participating group's film/video production must follow all rules herein.
 The organizers reserve the right to screen only certified films.

-17. 24/One films CANNOT be posted online, or on YouTube, for viewing by the general public until after the Top 10 24/One Film Screening on Saturday, Sept.
-29. All 24/One films must be eligible for a World Premiere screening at the 2012 EIFF.
+17. 24/One films CANNOT be posted online, or on YouTube, for viewing by the general public until after the Top 10 24/One Film Screening (date TBD) during the 2013 Edmonton International Film Festival.
+All 24/One films must be eligible for a World Premiere screening at the 2013 EIFF.